 The Company measures its interim period tax expense using an estimated annual effective tax rate and adjustments for discrete taxable events that occur during the interim period.
 The estimated annual effective income tax rate is based upon the Company's estimations of annual pre-tax income, the geographic mix of pre-tax income, and its interpretations of tax laws.
 The Company updates the estimate of its annual effective tax rate at the end of each quarterly period.
-The Company recorded income tax expense of \$0.9 6.5 million and \$2.3 8.9 million for the three and six nine months ended June 30, 2023 September 30, 2023, respectively.
-The tax expense for the three months ended June 30, 2023 decreased September 30, 2023 increased by approximately \$4.8 3.1 million, as compared to the same period in 2022, primarily due to a decrease in pretax income.
-The tax expense for the six months ended June 30, 2023 decreased by approximately \$6.4 million primarily due to a decrease in pretax income that resulted in a \$7.1 4.2 million decrease in tax expense based on the Company's projected effective tax rate offset by an increase of \$0.7 7.3 million in tax from discrete items related to stock based compensation awards.
-The tax expense for the nine months ended September 30, 2023 decreased by approximately \$3.2 million primarily due to a decrease in pretax income that resulted in a \$11.3 million decrease in tax expense based on the Company's projected effective tax rate offset by an increase of \$8.1 million in tax from discrete items related to stock based compensation awards.
-The Company recorded income tax expense of \$5.7 3.4 million and \$8.7 12.1 million for the three and six nine months ended June 30, 2022 September 30, 2022, respectively.
+The Company recorded income tax expense of \$6.5 million and \$8.9 2.2 million for the three and nine months ended September 30, 2023, respectively, March 31, 2024 primarily as a result of expenses not currently deductible for tax resulting in taxable income in certain jurisdictions.
+The tax expense for the three months ended September 30, 2023 March 31, 2024 increased by approximately \$3.1 0.8 million, as compared to the same period in 2022, 2023, primarily due to a decrease in pretax income that resulted in a \$4.2 million decrease in tax expense based on the Company's projected effective tax rate offset by an increase of \$7.3 million in tax from discrete items related to stock based compensation awards.
+The tax expense for the nine months ended September 30, 2023 decreased by approximately \$3.2 million primarily due to a decrease in pretax income that resulted in a \$11.3 million decrease in tax expense based on the Company's projected effective tax rate offset by an increase of \$8.1 million in tax from discrete items related to stock based compensation awards, nondeductible expenses.
+The Company recorded income tax expense of \$3.4 million and \$12.1 million for the three and nine months ended September 30, 2022, respectively, March 31, 2023.